• Home

 Sharqiya Sands

-It was a cloudy day and the heat wasn’t scorching, which make climbing the big dunes an easier task.
+It was a cloudy day and the heat wasn’t scorching, which made climbing the big dunes an easier task.
 The wind would blow from time to time, creating these beautiful visual effects on the sand.

 I had almost an hour there until sunset, and I really enjoyed the solitude as I started to do a whole replay of this long trip that started almost two years ago, remembering the people I met, the bus rides I took, the meals I ate, and many other small details that were buried deep in my memory.
 It was one of those special moments when I really enjoyed the setting and realized how luck I am.